 Located at the foot of Khau Pha pass, Tu Le is a ward in Van Chan District, Yen Bai Province.
 It is just about 50 kilometers from Mu Cang Chai so you can take the bus with the same route and stop by here.

-Not having the gorgeous sight like Mu Cang Chai, terraced fields of Tu Le draw attention by its virgin and primitive beauty.
-A long time ago, this land was known as the Kingdom of Opium, the fields which are now verdant meadows were once full of poppies.
+Not having a gorgeous sight like Mu Cang Chai, the terraced fields of Tu Le draw attention with its virgin and primitive beauty.
+A long time ago, this land was known as the Kingdom of Opium; the fields now verdant meadows were once full of poppies.
 To improve the living qualities of the locals, mostly the Thai ethnicity, the government decided to pluck out all the poppies and encouraged the villagers to grow staple food such as rice or corn.

-Unlike most of the other rice fields in Vietnam, the people here only grow glutinous rice.
+Unlike most other rice fields in Vietnam, the people here only grow glutinous rice.
 They believe that God bestowed them with that kind of seed, so they have passed it down from generation to generation with respect.
-After harvesting, they would use the grains of rice to make sticky rice and green rice flakes.
+After harvesting, they would use the rice grains to make sticky rice and green rice flakes.
 Those are two must-try dishes when you come to Tu Le.
 The sticky rice has a special aroma, it smells like dozens of types of flowers that are only found in the pristine forest.
-The rice flakes are also made in an elaborate process that requires care in every step from picking the rice to cooking.
+The rice flakes are also made in an elaborate process that requires care from picking the rice to cooking.
 It is usually eaten with fresh fruits or fried dishes.